-In January and February, 2019 a survey on student's attitudes towards textbook costs was sent out via email.
-There were 261 respondents.
-You can see the results by downloading the file below.
+In January and February 2019 a survey on student's attitudes towards textbook costs was sent out via email.
+Read the results from 261 respondents by downloading the file below.

 Faculty colleagues in the California Community Colleges, the California State University, and the University of California reviewed over one hundred free and open electronic textbooks in art, business, education, humanities, math and statistics, science and technology, and social science.
 The California OER Council developed the evaluation rubric faculty reviewers used.
 Each textbook was reviewed by a member of community college faculty as well as CSU and UC faculty.